Large orbits, projective Fraisse limits, and the pseudo-arc: Dense orbits in the conjugacy actions of and

 \begin{example} (1) Take $A=(\{1,2,3,4\},s^A)$, where $s^A=\{(1,3),(2,3),(3,1),(3,2),(3,4),\\ (4,1)\}$.
 Then $s^A$ is connected.

 (2) Take $A=(\{1,2,3,4\},s^A)$, where $s^A=\{(1,2),(2,1),(2,4),(3,3),(3,4),(4,2)\}$.
 Then $s^A$ is not connected. \end{example}

-The next lemma is due to Solecki. \begin{lemma} For any $(A,s^A)$ with $A\in\g$ and $s^A$ surjective and connected there is $(B,s^B)$ such that: $s^B$ is the antidiagonal of $B$ and there exists an epimorphism from $(B,s^B)$ onto $(A,s^A)$ . \end{lemma}
+To prove Proposition \ref{jpp} we need Lemmas \ref{slawek} and \ref{pse}.
+The next lemma is due to Solecki. \begin{lemma} For any $(A,s^A)$ with $A\in\g$ and $s^A$ surjective, symmetric, and connected there is $(B,s^B)$ such that: $s^B$ is the antidiagonal of $B$ and there exists an epimorphism from $(B,s^B)$ onto $(A,s^A)$ . \end{lemma}